-We have completed our initial wider scope risk assessment and have not identified any significant risks, as noted on the next page.
+We have completed our initial wider scope risk assessment and have not identified any significant risks, as noted on the pages 13-15.
 We will update our assessment throughout the year and should any issues present themselves we will report them in our Annual Audit Report.